 PANCROMATM offers a powerful multispectral tool for assessing such changes.
 Rather than using a single multispectral band, the Change DistanceTM tool uses all available Landsat multispectral bands in order to determine the degree of change.
 This can often be more accurate than relying on a single band, because apriori knowledge of the most affected band is not necessary in order to detect the change.
 The utility considers each pixel in the scene as a vector in six-space, and computes the vector distance between the top of atmosphere (TOA) reflectance value of each pixel.
 Using the TOA reflectance provides a more accurate comparison between the two scenes than using raw digital numbers (DNs).
-Those pixels with near zero vector distances may be assumed to be unchanged, while those with larger vector distances are identified as changed.
+Those pixels with near zero vector distances are identified as changed.